maxmielchen/varia-db/README.md

     ]
 }
 ```
-> Note: you can also use Number, Boolean instead of Text.
+> Note: you can also use Number, Boolean, Array, Map instead of Text.

 Get data from VariaDB:
 ```json